hyperledger-archives/sawtooth-core/docs/source/architecture/scheduling.rst

 ---------------

 The Block Publisher is responsible for creating new candidate blocks.
-As batches are received by the Validator (from clients or other validator nodes), they are added to the Block Publisher's pending queue.
+As batches are received by the validator (from clients or other validator nodes), they are added to the Block Publisher's pending queue.
 Only valid transactions will be added to the next candidate block.
 For timeliness, batches are added to a scheduler as they are added to the pending queue; thus, transactions are